This is a work in progress. Expect it to be incomplete.

-I’m not heavily invested in the Apple ecosystem, but I do like what Apple’s software gives me.
-I’ve resisted upgrading until Apple remember that pro’s and consumers need difference classes of device again.
-Hopefully that will happen this year (2020).
+I’m not heavily invested in the Apple ecosystem, but I do like what Apple’s software gives me and the range of tools and utilities available.

 In my office I have an old Apple 24” Cinema Display.
 This isn’t high DPI (retina) but that’s fine.
 I got it for free when someone was throwing it out.
-It’s a good screen with Thunderbolt/mini display port interface and built-in USB port, (crappy) camera and, usefully for my laptop, a MagSafe power cable that I can power the MacBook from.
+It’s a good screen with Thunderbolt/mini display port interface and built-in USB ports, and (crappy) camera.

 It’s not the best monitor, but it serves my needs!

 I’m not much of a keyboard nerd.
 I got through about 3 wired Apple keyboards before ditching them for a Logitech K375 wireless.
 It’s not the best keyboard ever, but I’m happy with it and it’s lasted longer than the Apple ones.
 I kinda MUST HAVE a keypad and proper arrow keys.